Our Learning Program

 We maintain a strong commitment to creating an environment that supports children to feel safe and secure so they can fully participate and have complete access to our program.
 Educators work together with families and other professionals to support children with additional needs, catering for their individual learning requirements.
 Dedicated to ensuring an inclusive and equitable program, our team will endeavour to adapt the environment, resources and pedagogies to ensure the successful inclusion of all children within our child care and early education centres.

 Experiencing a diverse program embracing a wide variety of learning areas extends upon children’s interests and provides a breadth of experiences to open new avenues for children to discover.
 Local specialists are often invited to enrich our program, supporting children’s learning in specific areas through interactive demonstrations, performances or displays.
-Our educators plan and implement a range of experiences across varied learning areas including literacy, mathematics, STEM, the arts and sustainability.
+Our experienced educators plan and implement programs to build children’s confidence as learners.

 Regular daily interactions, including reading, storytelling and singing, promote an enjoyment and love of language while also developing phonological awareness and concepts of print.
 As children engage with drawing, painting and mark-making they are developing their emergent writing skills and beginning to recognise symbols convey meaning.
 Our literacy rich environments include writing implements, books, signs, labels and posters for children to recognise print has differing purposes and to encourage children to both interpret and construct various forms of print.